raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 ### Powering the Pi

 The Raspberry Pi will need its own source of power.
 A small USB power bank is the easiest way to power the Raspberry Pi as it is light and mobile.
 You could also make your own power bank though that is beyond the scope of this course.

 For testing purposes, the Raspberry Pi can be plugged directly into the mains power supply.
 However, when you come to building the body of the buggy and making it move then the Pi will need a mobile source of power otherwise it won't be able to travel far from the mains power supply.

 **Did you have any problems connecting the motor board to the Raspberry Pi or to the battery pack?**

 **What type of power supply are you using for the Raspberry Pi?**

-Share your comments below.
+Answer both of these questions in the  comments section below.